 But then on the same cruise, two different groups of people can have totally different cruises by their selection of places they use onboard.
 The same ship can give totally different experiences and the great thing is you get to talk those over and wow each other over dinner.

 This was a cake day on the world cruise.
 The cake and pastry chef went the extra mile and made yet another special treat.
 You don’t to eat cakes to appreciate the effort the crew make to please passengers.
 The Arcadia has a crew of around 860 to a thousand, with a passenger capacity of around 1,950 but a maximum of 2,300.
 It is an 84,000 tonnes ship that was commissioned in 2005 and is classed as a mediums hip.

-Click here to go to the P&O site for further description of the ARCADIA and to book a cruise.
+Click here to go to the P&O site for a further description of the ARCADIA and to book a cruise.
 We also have a film on the Britannia.
-The Arcadia is a regular on Canary Islands Cruise routes, see here from Start to Finish, and also the Fjords cruise it is very different.
+The Arcadia is a regular on Canary Islands Cruise routes, see here from Start to Finish, and also the Fjords cruise it is quite different.
 Another standard route is the Baltics.
 In the winter it gets adventurous.

 Fine Dining – Ocean Grill

-Marco Pierre White’s Ocean Grill is on deck two and there you treatment and service that goes one step beyond that which you are used to in the free dining.
+Marco Pierre White’s Ocean Grill is on deck two and gives treatment and service that goes one step beyond that which you are used to in the free dining.
 The restaurant serves meat as well as fish.
-Click here for the Marco blog and film, however the film is in the content of the Arcadia tour.
+Click here for the Marco blog and film, however, the film is in the content of the Arcadia tour.

-Atul Kochherds Sindhu Indian restaurant
+East, Indian restaurant